 Essentially, if you pulled your cake out a little too soon and the middle wasn’t completely baked, then it could collapse on you.
 It’s really a fine line when baking cakes.
 If you bake it too long, then it dries out.

-How to fix that: I have a post all about how to know when a cake is done baking, which you can see here: How to Know When a Cake is Done Baking
+How to prevent that: I have a post all about how to know when a cake is done baking, which you can see here at the following link: How to Know When a Cake is Done Baking

 Using the wrong size cake pan:

-This one may not cause a sinking cake in every instance…I mean it could, but it could cause all kinds of other problems as well.
+This one may not cause a sinking cake in every instance…but it could cause all kinds of other problems as well.

-You really don’t want to go changing up the pans the recipe calls for.
+You really don’t want to change up the pans the recipe calls for.
 If you go with a bigger pan, your cake layer will be thinner and perhaps burn if you bake it as long as the recipe says.

 If you go with a smaller pan, then you might need to lower the temperature a small amount and bake a little longer, so that it’s baked all the way through and doesn’t over-bake on the outside before it’s done.